 Hailed by the New York Times for a voice that is "fully powered and persuasively expressive”, Matthew Worth is quickly becoming the baritone of choice for innovative productions and contemporary works on the operatic leading edge.
 In 2013 he created the role of Father Flynn in the world premiere of Doubt at Minnesota Opera.
 The Pioneer Press raved, “Matthew Worth matches her [soprano Christine Brewer as Sister Aloysius] with a note-perfect performance as Father Flynn.
 A baritone asked to traverse a tremendous expanse in this role, both musically and in characterization, Worth makes him complex and fascinating, charismatic and conflicted."
 He will return to Minnesota Opera in the 2014-2015 season as Sergeant Raymond Shaw in the world premiere of The Manchurian Candidate, the second opera from Pulitzer Prize-winning composer Kevin Puts and librettist Mark Campbell.

 Matthew is a committed recitalist and active concert soloist.
 In 2013, he performed Schumann’s Dichterliebe and Mahler’s Songs of a Wayfarer with the Santa Fe Chamber Music Festival, and was praised by the New York Times as “simply superb, singing with exquisite sensitivity”.
-This season, he continues his collaboration with pianist Tyson Deaton, delivering a program of American classics.
+His ongoing collaboration with pianist Tyson Deaton includes a program of American classics.
 Matthew made his Carnegie Hall debut as a soloist in Brahms' Ein deutsches Requiem under James DePriest while still a student at the Juilliard Opera Center.
 He made his Alice Tully Hall debut with the Richmond Choral Society in Carmina Burana, a piece he also performed under Robert Spano with the Atlanta Symphony.
 Matthew has been featured in concerts with the Philadelphia Orchestra and the Boston Pops Orchestra, and has performed with conductors Donald Runnicles and James Conlon.
-Next season, Matthew will join Louis Langrée and the Cincinnati Symphony Orchestra for Carmina Burana.

 MODIFIED VERSIONS MUST BE APPROVED BY BARRETT VANTAGE ARTISTS.